tsedio/tsed/docs/configuration.md

 next: false
 sidebar: auto
 otherTopics: true
+meta:
+ - name: description
+   content: Documentation over the server configuration.
+Ts.ED is built on top of Express and use TypeScript language.
+ - name: keywords
+   content: configuration ts.ed express typescript node.js javascript decorators mvc class models
 ---

 # Configuration

-`@ServerSettings` let you to configure quickly your server via decorator.
+@@ServerSettings@@ let you to configure quickly your server via decorator.
 This decorator take your configuration and merge it with the default server configuration.

 The default configuration is as follow:
 ```json